jayvie2007/jayvie2007/README.md

 I do IoT programming mainly in Raspberry Pi but also have knowledge in using Arduino.

-I also do 3D modeling/designing using Blender and if I have extra time, I will improve my 3D designing skills.
+I also do 3D modeling/designing using Blender.

 - 🔭 I’m currently working on IoT Aquaponics...
 - 📖 I’m currently learning Django and REST frameworks...